-7.4.
+8.4.
 Expensive Travel Costs of Participants

-As stated in page 172 of the 2020 Programme Guide, applicants will be allowed to claim financial support for expensive travel costs under the heading "exceptional costs for expensive travel" (up to a maximum of 80% of total eligible costs, including the use of cleaner, lower carbon emission means of transport).
+As stated in page 172 of the 2020 programme guide, applicants will be allow to claim financial support for expensive travel costs under the heading "exceptional costs" (up to a maximum of 80% of total eligible costs, including the use of cleaner, lower carbon emission means of transport).
 This would be allowed provided that applicants can justify that the standard funding rules (based on unit costs per travel distance band) do not cover at least 70% of the travel costs of participants.
 If awarded the exceptional costs for expensive travel replace the standard travel grant.

-1 T. Control of the Con 1 I .
-Exceptional costs Expensive travel costs of participants, including the use of cleaner, lower carbon emission means of transport (for details, see section "what else you should know about this action").
+1 The state of the s 1 I. Exceptional cos Expensive travel costs of participants, including the use of cleaner, lower carbon emission means of transport (for details, see section "what else you should know about this action").
 Real costs Expensive travel costs: maximum up to 80% of eligible costs

-7.5.
+8.5.
 Linguistic Support

-Linguistic Support is a contribution to the costs to support participants in order to improve the knowledge of the language of instruction or work.
+Linguistic Support is a contribution to the costs linked to the support offered to participants in order to improve the knowledge of the language of instruction or work.
 This would only apply for those mobilities that last between 2 and 12 months.
 On Mobility Tool+, you will need to report which participants received Linguistic Support.
 You will need to retain supporting documents in the form of proof of attendance to any language courses, invoices for the purchase of learning materials or a declaration signed by the participant, if the partner organisations delivered the linguistic support themselves.
 Please refer to your Grant Agreement for further details.
 This budget category may only apply to a small number of projects.

-7.6.
+8.6.
 Transnational Project Meetings

-Transnational Project Meetings are for project implementation and coordination purposes.
+Transnational project meetings are for project implementation and coordination purposes.
 Transnational Project Meetings should not be confused with Learning, Teaching, and Training activities or Multplier Events.
 As per Annex III of your agreement, the usual venue for Transnational Project Meetings should be held and hosted by one of one of the project partners.
-In addition, and if duly justified in relation to the objectives or implementation of the project, Transnational Project

-Meetings can also be held at the seat of an institution of the European Union (Brussels, Frankfurt, Luxembourg, Strasbourg, and The Hague).
-In order to be eligible to receive funding, beneficiaries must justify the need for the Transnational Project Meetings in terms of number of meetings held and participants involved.
+In addition, and if duly justified in relation to the objectives or implementation of the project, Transnational Project Meetings can also be held at the seat of an institution of the European Union (Brussels, Frankfurt, Luxembourg, Strasbourg, and The Hague).
+In order to be eligible to receive funding beneficiaries must justify the need for the Transnational Project Meetings in terms of number of meetings held and participants involved.
 The unit cost awarded for eligible claims includes the grant contribution to both travel and subsistence costs, and participants must travel in excess of 100km (as per the Distance Band Calculator) in order to be eligible for this budget item.

-7.7.
-Intellectual Outputs (only applicable for Innovation projects)
+8.7.
+Intellectual Outputs (only applicable for Development of Innovation projects)